Steven-Dawson18/american-ale-house/TESTING.md

 * During exploratiory testing a user found that the admin could delete a product without confirming it which is poor ux.
 I solved this by adding a product delete view.
 * During Exploratory testing, a user found that when the admin deletes a product there is no success message.
 Likewise they also found that when the user deleted a review there was no success message.
 This is because Django DeleteView does not support the successmessagemixin, therefore I have added a delete function to the views to resolve this issue.
 * During Exploratory testing it was noticed that the bag page had a horrizontal scroll.
 This was fixed by adding a container div and removing a row div.
+* After the peer review I fixed the issue with the footer floating up on the bag page if the bag is empty.
+I also centered the images in the products and made the search text white to contrast against the gackground.

 ### Known issues